paularmstrong/onerepo/docs/src/content/docs/api/index.md

 **Default:** `{}`

 Globally defined tasks per lifecycle.
-Tasks defined here will be assumed to run for all changes, regardless of affected workspaces.
+Tasks defined here will be assumed to run for all changes, regardless of affected Workspaces.
 Refer to the [`tasks` command](/core/tasks/) specifications for details and examples.

 ##### templateDir?